cassiobatista/HPE-Remote/README.md

 Coruja Remote
 =============

-Coruja Remote is a universal, multimodal remote control developed by FalaBrasil Group at Federal University of Pará (UFPA), Brazil.
+Cassio Trindade Batista Coruja Remote is a universal, multimodal remote control developed by FalaBrasil Group at Federal University of Pará (UFPA), Brazil.
 Conventional, universal remote control devices or apps on the smartphone, force the use of hands by the user, which can be cumbersome or even impossible, specially for people with